StefaniaSferragatta/HumanCapital_TechIndustries/README.md

 The 'facebook.ipynb' notebook is a **specific analysis** for the Facebook company (please, if you have problem to load it check it on this [link](https://nbviewer.jupyter.org/github/StefaniaSferragatta/HumanCapital_TechIndustries/blob/main/draft_submit/facebook.ipynb)).

-Our goal is to **do the analysis on all the six companies** like the one did on the Facebook one in order to compare the results obtained.
+Our goal is to **do the analysis on all the six companies** (like the one done on the Facebook) in order to compare the results obtained.
 Hence these is only a draft since we are looking forward to have the professor's feedback before to continue.